VladimirKalachikhin/netAIS/README.md

 ## v.
 0.0

 Exchange AIS-like messages via the Internet to watch position members of your private group.
 No need to a dedication server with a real IP address.
+Suitable for fishing, regatta and collective water recreation.

 ![scheme](screenshots/art.png)
 Software use [TOR](torproject.org) as a communication environment, so it works smoothly via mobile internet and public wi-fi.